apache/solr-site/content/pages/core/discussion.md

 This is the list where participating developers of the Java Lucene project meet and discuss issues concerning Lucene/Solr internals, code changes/additions, etc.

-*<b>NOTE:</b> Please do not send mail to this list with usage questions or configuration questions and problems; that is what the java-user and solr-user mailing lists are for.*
+***NOTE:*** _Please do not send mail to this list with usage questions or configuration questions and problems; that is what the java-user and solr-user mailing lists are for._

 - Subscribe: [dev-subscribe](mailto:dev-subscribe@lucene.apache.org)
 - Unsubscribe: [dev-unsubscribe](mailto:dev-unsubscribe@lucene.apache.org)